-In summary, in the optical bands, 4U 0142+61 imposes the most stringent constraints on $g_{a \gamma}$ due to its appropriate plasma effects, specifically $g_{a \gamma} \lesssim 3 \times 10^{-12} \;\mathrm{GeV}^{-1}$ for axion masses $m_a \lesssim 10^{-8}$ eV at $n_e = |n_{\mathrm{GJ}}|$, and it establishes new constraints in the axion mass region of $10^{-5}$-$10^{-3}$ eV at $n_e = 10^{4} |n_{\mathrm{GJ}}|$ (similar happens to PSR B0656+14 and 4U 0142+61 at high plasma densities).
-It is evident that resonant conversion, if present, always dominates the linear polarization of the optical signal.
-The strength of the resonant conversion depends on the photon energy and the configuration of the magnetosphere.
-For example, in the X-ray band, there is at most weak resonance contribution.
-This is attributable to the fact that the adiabaticity ratio at the first resonance point decreases as energy increases, i.e. $\gamma_{\mathrm{res}} \propto g_{a \gamma}^2 \frac{r_{\mathrm{NS}}+z_{\mathrm{res}}}{ \omega} \approx g_{a \gamma}^2 \omega^{-1/3}$.
-On the contrary, the polarization signals at lower frequencies, such as the Mid/far IR bands, have greater potential than optical bands to provide a stronger constraint on $g_{a \gamma}$ and to probe a broader range of axion masses.
-Although the polarization data is typically not reported for neutron stars in the relevant bands, we expect that the upper limit on $g_{a \gamma}$ could be below $10^{-12}$ GeV for light axions assuming a $10\%$ linear polarization signal in the Mid-IR bands from the surface of a neutron star with $T = 5$ s, and $B_p = 10^{14}$ G. Additional discussions and results are available in the supplementary materials.
+The strength of the resonant conversion depends on the configuration of the magnetosphere, and in particular, the photon energy.
+Explicitly, Eq.~\eqref{eq:resvacuum} shows $\gamma_{\mathrm{res}} \propto g_{a \gamma}^2 \omega^{-1/3}$, i.e. the adiabaticity ratio at the first resonance point decreases as energy increases.
+Consequently, there is at most weak resonance contribution in the X-ray band.
+In the optical bands, 4U 0142+61 potentially imposes stringent constraints on $g_{a \gamma}$ due to its appropriate plasma effects, specifically $g_{a \gamma} \lesssim 3 \times 10^{-12} \;\mathrm{GeV}^{-1}$ for axion masses $m_a \lesssim 10^{-8}$ eV at $n_e = |n_{\mathrm{GJ}}|$, and it could establish new constraints in the axion mass region of $10^{-5}$-$10^{-3}$ eV at $n_e = 10^{4} |n_{\mathrm{GJ}}|$.
+Moreover, the polarization signals at lower frequencies, such as the mid-IR bands, have greater potential than optical bands to provide a stronger constraint on $g_{a \gamma}$ and to probe a broader range of axion masses.
+Additional discussions and results are available in the supplementary materials.